facebookresearch/labgraph/extensions/lg_audiogen/README.md

 # Audiogen

 Audiogen is a Python command-line tool that uses models from Audiocraft's AudioGen to generate audio from specified descriptions.
-This tool can generate a single piece of audio based on a specific description or multiple pieces of audio based on a batch file containing multiple descriptions.
+This tool can generate a single piece of audio based on a specific description, multiple pieces of audio based on a batch file containing multiple descriptions, or based on activities from a string or an `.ics` calendar file.

 ## Features